OnePageCRM/OnePageCRM.github.io/_posts/2018-11-08-show-emails.md

 Here at OnePageCRM, we always want to bring more functionality to the mobile applications.
 Being able to see emails and their attachments was one of the features that has been requested for a long time.

-The most recent update for the [iOS app](https://itunes.apple.com/ie/app/onepagecrm-simple-sales-crm/id692777054?mt=8), added this much anticipated possibility.
+The most recent update for the <a target="_blank" href="https://itunes.apple.com/ie/app/onepagecrm-simple-sales-crm/id692777054?mt=8">iOS application</a>, added this much anticipated possibility.

 <div class="text-align: center">
     <img src="/assets/images/ios/ios_email_contact_view.png" alt="" class="img-responsive"